calendar42/Calendar42-documentation/rest-api/constants.md

 ## • RSVP Status

+``null``

+* You can't set attendance to this status as this is the default.

 ``not_replied``

-* You cant set attendance to this number this is the default, is interpreted as not-attending
+* Indicating you haven't replied.

 ``attending``